What You Really Need To Know About Compatibility Based On Zodiac Signs

 Real Recognizes Real...and Ready.

-Although you may be most compatible with a sign, you will not be drawn to or a match for every one that comes your way.
+Although you may be most compatible with a sign, you will not be drawn to or a match for everyone that comes your way.
 Gigi wasted no time debunking the bullshit aspirations that we put onto our zodiac signs.
 "Let's just talk about astrology as it relates to self," she immediately says.
 She then goes on to add, "I think sometimes we want to use the chart for the relationship parts of it but we have to understand that the relationship to self is what's going to draw the relationship that you're really supposed to be in.
 That's what it's going to take, it's going to take you knowing the chart and understanding the chart because it's literally like your magnetism.
 It's like what we're drawing in."

 "The relationship to self is what's going to draw the relationship that you're really supposed to be in."

 As previously mentioned, the Universe will give you what you need before it gives you what you want...even when you don't want to believe that's what you need.
-Not every person who falls under the sign you're most compatible with will be evolved enough for you, vice versa, or perhaps the inner-workings of their natal chart and the degree to which they are true to their sun sign are not compatible with you.
+Not every person who falls under the sign you're most compatible with will be evolved enough for you, and vice versa, or perhaps the inner workings of their natal chart and the degree to which they are true to their sun sign are not compatible with you.
 In fact, astrology will work to heal inter-generational trauma before making the match with the one.

 Getty Images

 Gigi says many of us are carrying trauma and sometimes we know nothing of it because it's so ingrained in us.
 But what this means is that "a lot of the relationships that we're reflecting [and attracting] are here to clear the trauma, first."
 She lends an example of someone whose mother may have always attracted relationships that left her feeling insecure and unprotected, so now perhaps you have taken on that baggage and those feelings of insecurity, and your natal chart reflects your desire to feel protected and secure.
-You will continue to attract partners who meet that need, whatever sign they may be, until you're able to feel secure on your own or in a way that feels stable for the evolved zodiac match your chart says you're most compatible with, because perhaps that person wants someone who comes into the relationship already feeling secure.
+You will continue to attract partners who meet that need, whatever sign they may be, until you're able to feel secure on your own or in a way that feels stable for the evolved zodiac match your chart says you're most compatible with because perhaps that person wants someone who comes into the relationship already feeling secure.

 When you're attracting a lot of something, whether it be a sign or a negative quality you continue to find in partners, be real with yourself, dig deep, and figure out what it is that you're manifesting.
 It's not until you can do the work to be real with yourself, that you can ready yourself for whatever is in store for you and a partner who is equally real and ready with and for you.